Chef Advocate Highlight: Jon Gibson

 Chef Jon Gibson started his culinary career “flippin’ burgers” at the local Hardee’s restaurant and kept moving by trying his hands at tossing pizza dough at the local Domino’s and Pizza Hut.

-After graduating with honors, he moved into the corporate world and after a brief period, he discovered that his creative talents and ingenuity was not being utilized to their fullest potential.
+After graduating with honors, he moved into the corporate world and after a brief period, he discovered that his creative talents and ingenuity were not being utilized to their fullest potential.

 Chef Jon returned to the Alabama Gulf Coast and his southern culture as the Executive Chef of Bill’s by the Beach in Gulf Shores, AL., then transitioned to the Executive Chef of Flora-Bama Ole River Grill in Pensacola, FL. and the Executive Chef/Pitmaster of Hog Heaven Sports Bar & Grill in Islamorada, FL.
 His extensive travels across the U.S. and Europe, classic French and Italian culinary training, as well as access to the best local Gulf Seafood and locally farmed ingredients, have added a new dimension and twist on comfort food and Southern cuisine.